McNerdius/TailBlazor/readme.md

 * UI in a separate project (`Shared`) so it can be used by existing and upcoming Blazor project types as well as MVC/Razor Pages.
 * Coupling Tailwind CSS `@apply` with Blazor [CSS Isolation](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation) / Bundling, by referencing the intermediate build of the `Shared` project's CSS.
-* Taking full advantage of Tailwind's great new [JIT mode](https://tailwindcss.com/docs/just-in-time-mode), by using an `npm` task rather than relying on `dotnet watch` which would do a full rebuild.
+* Taking full advantage of Tailwind's great new [JIT mode](https://tailwindcss.com/docs/just-in-time-mode), by using background `npm` task rather than relying on `dotnet watch` / msbuild to do a full rebuild.
-* Optimal "F5" debug/run experience, with the above (isolation/JIT) in mind - Everything should Just Work™ in VS Code, but having tailwind JIT run "behind" VS Debug or `dotnet watch` is another story, hopefully an msbuild guru can help figure this one out.
+* Optimal "F5" debug/run experience, with the above (isolation/JIT) in mind - Everything should Just Work™ in VS Code, but having Tailwind JIT run "behind" Visual Studio Debug or `dotnet watch` is another story, hopefully an msbuild guru can help figure this one out.
+(In a csproj/msbuild context, can't figure out how to get a long-running `watch` task to: A) launch only one instance and B) not block the build.)
-* Implementing a Light/Dark/System theme switcher, using Tailwind's [`class` darkMode](https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually) & Blazor's JS Isolation/Interop.
+* Implementing a Light/Dark/System theme switcher, using Tailwind's [`class` dark Mode](https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually) & Blazor's JS Isolation/Interop.
 * Azure Functions API & Azure Static Web Apps Deployment.
 * Basic Dependency Injection in each project.